bioerrorlog/todo_ic/README.md

 # todo_ic

-** Work In Progress **

 The task management dapp on the InternetComputer.

-Now this is just my toy project for learning, but it could be more interesting with some ideas:
+This is just my toy project for learning (even not completed), but it could be more interesting with ideas like:
 - Task as NFT
 - Open task management
 - Global kanban board